-Failure to appropriately interpret and comply with COVID-19 relief programs could materially adversely affect our business, reputation, results of operations and financial condition.
+Failure to interpret and comply with applicable federal and state payroll tax and unemployment tax laws could materially adversely affect our business, reputation, results of operations and financial condition.

-In response to the pandemic, federal and state government agencies have enacted numerous laws and regulatory guidelines designed to help the economy, individuals and employers.
-Many of these legislative and regulatory programs, including the CARES Act and the American Rescue Plan Act, directly impact the Company and our clients.
-The guidance surrounding these programs can be limited and has evolved over time.
-Failure to appropriately interpret and comply with legal and regulatory requirements arising from the COVID-19 pandemic could harm client relationships and result in fines, penalties, and legal or regulatory action, which could have a material adverse effect on our business and reputation.
-Several of these programs, including the Employee Retention Tax Credit ("ERC"), use payroll tax credits or deferrals as the mechanism to provide benefits to small businesses and employees.
-As such, when clients and former clients wish to utilize these programs, the associated tax forms must be filed through the PEO, which creates additional administrative effort for the PEO.
-Because of this process, IRS review of our clients may further result in administrative effort for BBSI.
-Additionally, determining eligibility for programs such as ERC is complex and is based on company-specific data that PEOs do not possess for their clients.
-If the IRS denies any of our clients' claims or deems clients who have received ERC through BBSI ineligible, and if the IRS or our clients attempt to hold BBSI liable for these amounts, this could have a material adverse effect on our business, results of operation and financial condition.
+As the administrative employer in our co-employer relationships with our clients, we are subject to a complex and evolving set of federal, state and local payroll tax laws and regulations, including requirements related to withholding, reporting and remitting payroll taxes on behalf of our clients.
+Compliance with these laws requires significant resources, and failure to comply with payroll tax laws in any jurisdiction in which we operate could subject us to financial penalties, interest charges and other liabilities.
+Additionally, our clients may be eligible for various legislative and regulatory programs, including those established under the CARES Act and the American Rescue Plan Act, such as the Employee Retention Tax Credit ("ERC"), which use payroll tax credits or deferrals as the mechanism to provide benefits to small businesses and employees.
+When clients and former clients wish to utilize these programs, the associated tax forms must be filed through the PEO, which creates additional administrative effort for the PEO.
+Additionally, determining eligibility for these programs is complex and is based on company-specific data that PEOs do not possess for their clients.
+If the IRS determines that clients who received payroll tax credits through BBSI are ineligible, and if the tax authorities or our clients attempt to hold BBSI liable for these amounts, this could have a materially adverse effect on our business, reputation, results of operation, and financial condition.